PaulNorton/crowd-share/README.md

 ### Usage: ###

 * While app is running, post pictures to Twitter or Instagram (make sure account is public) with the hashtag for your event
+* People may also send pictures via a Twitter direct message to the account the app is registered under
 * Pictures will begin to appear and cycle on the screen